 A natural death can be difficult to watch, especially for people who do not have a medical background, and pets can experience pain and anxiety during a natural death.
 It can manifest in different ways depending on the animal species and the underlying medical conditions.
 Some common signs are loss of appetite and thirst, decreased energy and activity, labored breathing, loss of control over bodily functions, withdrawal and isolation, and changes in behavior.

 If you suspect that your pet is nearing the end of their life, consult with your veterinarian to ensure that your pet is comfortable and pain-free in their final days.
 There are more and more veterinarians that are offering hospice services that can help your pet have an anxiety and pain free end of life.
-If you want to consider hospice care, please look for veterinarians in the area that practice hospice care.
+If you want to consider hospice care, look for veterinarians in the area that practice hospice care.
 They can provide guidance and support and help you make the best decision for your pet's health and well-being.

 Heather Berst, MA, VMD